Brian Tomasik: Interventions to reduce wild animal suffering

-Tomasik supports a range of interventions aimed at reducing wild-animal suffering, including scientific research, welfare-oriented environmental management, and long-term ecosystem planning.
-He has also argued that reducing the number of wild animals through habitat destruction could be ethically justified if it results in a decrease in overall suffering.
+Tomasik has supported research, welfare-oriented environmental management, and long-term planning for ecosystems as possible ways to reduce wild animal suffering.
+He has also argued that reducing the number of wild animals through habitat destruction could be ethically justified if it reduced overall suffering.

-Among the practical measures he has discussed is replacing grass lawns with gravel to reduce invertebrate populations, an approach aimed at lowering the number of sentient beings likely to experience suffering rather than deliberately causing species extinction.
-He has also considered the potential use of gene drives to spread traits such as reduced pain sensitivity within wild populations.
-While acknowledging the theoretical appeal of such technologies, Tomasik notes that large-scale ecological interventions would likely disrupt existing equilibria and lead to biodiversity loss.
-He maintains that species extinction is not inherently morally significant, and that biodiversity and ecosystem stability are valuable only to the extent that they benefit sentient beings.
-He has also expressed support for the controlled reduction of wild invertebrate populations, including through sterilisation, as a potential method for preventing future suffering.
+Among the measures he has discussed is replacing grass lawns with gravel to reduce invertebrate populations.
+He has also considered the possible use of gene drives to spread traits such as reduced pain sensitivity within wild populations.
+Tomasik notes that large-scale ecological interventions would probably disrupt existing equilibria and lead to biodiversity loss.
+He maintains that species extinction is not inherently morally relevant, and that biodiversity and ecosystem stability are valuable only to the extent that they benefit sentient beings.
+He has also expressed support for the controlled reduction of wild invertebrate populations, including through sterilisation, as a possible way to prevent future suffering.

 Future risks of replicating wild animal suffering

-Tomasik has warned that some advanced technologies could inadvertently multiply wild animal suffering rather than reduce it.
+Tomasik has argued that some advanced technologies could multiply wild animal suffering.
 He cites examples such as terraforming Mars or initiating directed panspermia to spread life to other planets, which could recreate Earth-like environments with high levels of suffering.
-He also notes that future computer simulations, especially those incorporating artificial intelligence, may reach a level of complexity where simulated wild animals become sentient and capable of suffering.
-Tomasik urges that such possibilities be seriously evaluated for their ethical implications before being pursued.
-He has also expressed concern that the animal rights movement could unintentionally bolster support for wilderness preservation and non-interference, which he argues may perpetuate wild animal suffering rather than reduce it.
+He has also written that future computer simulations, especially those incorporating artificial intelligence, might reach a level of complexity at which simulated wild animals become sentient and capable of suffering.
+He argues that such possibilities should be evaluated before being pursued.
+He has also expressed concern that the animal rights movement could increase support for wilderness preservation and non-interference, which he argues may perpetuate wild animal suffering rather than reduce it.